 Graduate Certificate Programs

-SPADA is excited to announce the addition of two NEW graduate certificates.
-These options replace the 24-credit hour certificate program.
-The coursework can be completed either online or in a hybrid, weekend format.
+SPADA offers two graduate certificates, and the coursework can be completed either online or in a hybrid, weekend format.

 • The Clinical Addiction Certificate is an 18-credit hour program and designed for post-bachelor's students.
 This certificate is a great option for those wishing to pursue a Michigan credential (e.g., Certified Alcohol and Drug Counselor [CADC]).